UncleCShark/CppIn24HoursWithCmake/README.md

 # CppIn24HoursWithCmake
 Two in One solution - using C++ and Modern Cmake build system.
 A project  based on  C++ source code from Sams Teach Yourself C++ in 24 Hours 5th Ed ISBN-13: 978-0-672-33331-6.
-This code should work on linux.
+The code presented throughout the book is standard ANSI/ISO C++ and should work with any development environment for C++ that’s up-to-date.
+This code should work on linux too.
 Can you try and give a holler.

 # Getting Started